CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 This basic pipeline performs the following :
 * Initializes a 'Preparation' stage, a visual separator for the different sections of the build
 * In this stage, it will retrieve source code using Git from the url to a subdirectory called "sources"
-* Initialzes a 'Build' stage
+* Initializes a 'Build' stage
 * In this stage:
   * It will move to the "sources" folder where the source was checked out.
   * Inside the "sources" folder, the build will call `git archive` to create an archive from the local git repository and save it to the file `source.zip` which it will store in the parent directory